alf10087/RD/README.md

 # RD
 ## Repository for everything RD related

-*You should be able to run everything just by changing the working directory/paths, and making sure you have the packages properly installed before running everything.*
+*You should be able to run everything just by changing the working directory/paths, and making sure you have the packages properly installed beforehand.*

 * **Assignment 1.R:** The R file is the working file to generate the results, including a bootstrap method.